 - final class: Cannot be subclassed (extended).

-Technical Interview Questions and Answers for Data Analyst
+Python Technical Interview Questions and Answers

 Answer: